KOS-UJ/conmech3d/README.md

-# conmech
+# conmech3d

-conmech is a simulating package written in Python that allows to numerically solve contact mechanics problems.
+conmech3d is a simulating package written in Python that allows to numerically solve contact mechanics problems.

 ### Description